Timsel1/S7-Portfolio/Contents/2. Secrets of Ignacios/1. Devlogs/README.md

 # Devlogs
 In this directory my devlogs can be found.
-These devlogs contain my proecess whan making new features, from design to realisation and validation.
+These devlogs contain my process whan making new features, from design to realisation and validation.

 ## Closed Tickets
 These closed tickets have either been comepletely done by me or I have contributed to finish the ticket.
 Most of these tickets do not have a devlog to go with them.